hschuelter/gamedev-projects/README.md

 # My Game Development Journey 🎮

 Hey there!
-Welcome to my game development playground where I'm learning, experimenting, and building cool stuff with code and creativity.
+Welcome to my game development playground where I'm learning, experimenting, and building cool stuff.

 ## What I'm Working With

-I'm exploring game development through different engines and tools:
+Currently exploring game development through different engines and tools:
-- **Godot** - Love the open-source vibes and its simplicity.
+- **Godot** - Love the community and its simplicity.
 Makes making games even more fun.
 - **Unity** - Industry standard, great for learning professional workflows.
 - **Custom C++ Engine** - Because sometimes you want to build everything from scratch!